census-instrumentation/opencensus-website/content/_index.md

 {{<title-card>}}

+> OpenCensus and OpenTracing have merged to form [OpenTelemetry](https://opentelemetry.io), which serves as the next major version of OpenCensus and OpenTracing.
+OpenTelemetry will offer backwards compatibility with existing OpenCensus integrations, and we will continue to make security patches to existing OpenCensus libraries for two years.

 ##### What is OpenCensus?

 {{<title>}} is a set of libraries for various languages that allow you to collect application **metrics** and **distributed traces**, then transfer the data to a backend of your choice in real time.
 This data can be analyzed by developers and admins to understand the health of the application and debug problems.